 The term is sometimes hyphenated; sometimes written as 'alfresco'.

 I occasionally get irate correspondence along the lines of "You ignorant xxx, it means 'in jail'.
 Can't you speak Italian?".
 Well, no, I can't speak Italian - but I can speak English.
 Whatever the phrase means in Italian it has been adopted into English with the above meanings.
-Almost always, it is used in relation to dining alfresco, i.e. eating outdoors.
+Almost always, it is used in relation to dining alfresco, that is, eating outdoors.

 Both meanings have been in use in English since at least the late 18th century; for example, in Mrs. Eliza Haywood's History of Jemmy and Jenny Jessamy, 1753: